 Buckingham Palace Tour

-Buckingham Palace is Queen Elizabeth II’s official London home, and each year its State Rooms are open to visitors for a period while the Queen’s away.
-This year the State Rooms are open until October 1st.
+Buckingham Palace is Queen Elizabeth II’s official London home, and each summer the residence’s State Rooms are open to visitors while she’s away.
+For 2018 the State Rooms are open until September 30th.

 Tips from Mums do travel readers:

 Thank you to everyone who shared their favourite things to do in London with kids in September.
 All of these tips (sent to me @grettaschifano on Twitter) sound like great fun:

 @Heyreidy says: ‘Have you seen the Monopoly board walk?
 It is a walk through London going through all the places on the Monopoly board.’

 (I haven’t been able to find details of this – so do let me know if you have!)

 @vwallop says: ‘Open House, if the weather is still good then last trip to a lido.’

 Check back each month for my latest London round-up – or you can subscribe to my blog (by entering your email address in the box on the right – where it says ‘YOU’D LIKE MY POSTS BY EMAIL?’) to have it emailed to your inbox automatically.
 If you’d like a London guide book, I recommend both the Lonely Planet London Travel Guide and the London Marco Polo Travel Guide.

 If you need accommodation in London, check out my post about family-friendly places to stay in the capital.